 If you feel bloated and your stomach starts cramping, it is likely due to trapped air in your body.
 While this leads to pain and discomfort, it is usually not a serious problem.
 You can take over-the-counter medications, such as Gas-X, to help relieve trapped gas.

 Stomach cramps combined with diarrhea are likely due to a viral or bacterial infection, otherwise known as a stomach bug.
 You can contract these bugs if you come in contact with someone who is already sick or if you eat contaminated food.
 These infections generally resolve within a few days; however, if you have gone several days without relief, it’s a good idea to consult with your doctor.

 If you have sudden, severe pain in the lower right-hand side of your abdomen, it is possible that you have appendicitis.
-This is a localized pain that is usually severe enough that it takes your breath away.
-However, in some cases the pain is not that severe.
+This is a localized pain that is often so severe that it takes your breath away.
+However, in as many as half of all cases the pain is not that severe.
 If you have localized sudden pain in the right side of your abdomen, it’s a good idea to go to an emergency room and get checked for appendicitis.
 This can be a life-threatening problem if not taken care of immediately.